rome753/AndroidCombinePhone/README.md

-# webrtc-android-tutorial
+# AndroidCombinePhone
-The simplest tutorial for android WebRTC
+A small game that combines two android phones